Searching for Truth is a major issue these days. But how can we know what is Truth?

-We are living in a time when ‘Fake News’ is everywhere, and lies are accepted by many as Truth.
+We are living in a time when ‘Fake News’ is everywhere, and lies are accepted by many as being Truth.
 There is a great need for discerning Truth from error.
 But the Scriptures tell us: widespread deception is one of the characteristics of the End-Time Days, immediately before the return of Messiah.

 There are few people we can trust these days, trust that what they are saying is really the Truth — Truth that is pure, right, and good.
 Having the Truth is a safe-guard against deception!
 But very few have the necessary discernment for what is actually Truth.

 It is apparent that when deception is widespread, then righteousness, tranquillity, and safety begins to crumble.
 Society becomes chaotic, with nearly everyone doing whatever is ‘right’ in their own eyes!
 (Proverbs 12:15 and Zephaniah 3:5 and Judges 17:6)